paperbenni/obsidian.nvim/README.md

 ### Plugin dependencies

-The only **required** plugin dependency is [plenary.nvim](https://github.com/nvim-lua/plenary.nvim), but there are a number of optional dependencies that enhance the obsidian.nvim experience.
+There's no required dependency, but there are a number of optional dependencies that enhance the obsidian.nvim experience.

 **Completion:**